MatanHamilis/bitcoin-sighash-scan/README.md

 This tool is an educational source to learn more about Bitcoin's `SIGHASH_SINGLE` bug.
 You can read the whole post [here](https://github.com/MatanHamilis/sighash_post)

+## Purpose

+This tool is intended to scan the blockchain for addresses vulnerable for the `SIGHASH_SINGLE` bug.

 ## Requirements

 To use this tool, you'll first have to run your own node of Bitcoin.